jiayuans/MA_881/README.md

 # MA_881
-Statistical computing course in Fall 2015.
+Statistical computing course in Fall 2015 focused on real problems in experimental design and data analysis.
 I show most of my work in the course.